The honest version of Laravel vs Node.js

-You are picking a backend for your MVP and the internet is not helping.
+Laravel vs Node.js is one of those debates where the loudest voices have the least skin in the game.
 One thread says Laravel is dead.
 The next says Node.js is a junior-friendly toy.
 Both are wrong.
 Both are written by developers with a preference, not by founders writing checks.

-I have shipped production applications on both.
+I have shipped production work on both.
 Laravel powered the GigEasy MVP I delivered in three weeks for a Barclays and Bain Capital-backed startup.
-Node.js runs real-time systems I have built for other clients.
-Over 16 years and 250+ projects, I have learned to ignore the tribalism and focus on the business tradeoffs.
+Node.js (NestJS specifically) powered the bolttech payment integration where I led the Payment Service at a $1B+ unicorn, integrating 40-plus providers across Asia and Europe.
+Across 16 years and 250-plus projects, I have learned to ignore the tribalism and focus on the business trade-offs.

 This guide compares the two on the factors that actually affect your runway and your time to revenue.